Scar Tissue is Less Functional

 What Happens During A Treatment?

-We are able to work with new scars around 8 weeks post-surgery.
-During your initial consultation, we will assess areas of tightness surrounding the scar, as well as any underlying fascia, muscles, or fibrotic tissue.
-Our treatments are designed to be comfortable and should not cause significant pain, even as we work into deeper layers of tissues to stimulate change to scar tissue.
-Many clients report their scars feeling softer, looser, and smoother after treatment.
+At your initial consultation, we’ll assess areas of tension around the scar, including any tightness in the underlying fascia, muscles, or fibrotic tissue.
+Our treatments are designed to be gentle and comfortable, even when working into deeper layers to encourage lasting change in the scar tissue.
+Many clients report their scars feeling softer, smoother, and more mobile after treatment.

-We’ll also provide self care advice and recommend products for home care to help you get the best results.
-Depending on the scar, initial treatments may range from 2 to 6 sessions, with noticeable permanent improvements usually seen.
+We’ll also give you personalised self-care advice and recommend products to support your healing at home.
+Depending on the scar, an initial course of 2 to 6 sessions is often recommended, with noticeable and lasting improvements typically seen.

 Will My Scar Vanish?

-Keloid scars can be more resistant and may take longer to respond, while hypertrophic scars also benefit from treatment but may require consistent therapy over time.
+Keloid scars tend to be more resistant and may take longer to respond, while hypertrophic scars can improve with treatment but often require regular, consistent therapy over time.

 GET IN TOUCH TO FIND OUT MORE – BOOK A FREE 10 MINUTE CHAT